dgaydukov/cert-aws/sa/files/sa.md

 Docker add 2 custom chains `DOCKER-USER & DOCKER` and ensures that all incoming requests are validated by this chain first.
 If you want your rules to be evaluated before docker rules add them to `DOCKER-USER` chain.
 You can run docker with `--iptables=false`, this would prevent docker from modifying iptables.
 But this will break docker networking.
-There are several networking drivers that you can specify in `network_mode` prop:
+There are several networking drivers that you can specify in `network_mode` prop for docker:
 * bridge - default driver, use when your containers need to communicate with one another.
 Containers connected to same bridge can communicate with each other, while to be isolated from all other containers.
 * host - use host machine networking.
 You don't need to use port binding in this case, cause your docker port would be available as host port.
 * overlay - create network between instances run from different docker daemons (or between swarm and standalone docker)

 ### Security services
 ###### IAM
-There are 3 types of permission:
+There are 3 types of iam entity:
 * user - permission for single iam entity
 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 It's a best practice to use group even if you have one user in it.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key) or other iam entity (user/role can assume role).